heitorrapcinski/english-study/readme.md

         - Mario can’t stand waking up early. = Mario can’t stand to wake up early.
         - Grant prefers to travel by car. = Grant prefers traveling by car.
         - Lenny will continue to study languages. = Lenny will continue studying languages.
+- VERBS FOLLOWED BY GERUND AND INFINITIVE WITH CHANGE IN MEANING
+    - Verbs that take both gerund and infinitive with change in meaning
+    - To Forget
+        - Lilian **forgot to call** her husband.
+            - She had to do something but she forgot to.
+        - Lilian **forgot calling** her husband.
+            - She did call her husband but she doesn’t remember having done it.
+    - To Remember
+        - Mick **remembered to tell** Mary to wait.
+            - He had to do something and he didn't forget to.
+        - Mick **remembers telling** Mary to wait.
+            - He, now, remembers something he did in the past.
+    - To Go On
+        - Kim must **go on working** on her report.
+            - To go on, in this case, means "to continue."
+        - Kim **went on to explain** things instead of working on her report.
+            - In this case, to go on infers a change in action.
+    - To Stop
+        - John **stopped** the game **to grab a bite**.
+            - He stopped something in order to do something else.
+        - John **stopped playing** the game.
+            - He quit an ongoing action.
+    - To Try
+        - **Try restarting** the program to see if it works better.
+            - To make an experiment.
+        - **Try to restart** the program if the computer doesn't freeze.
+            - To make an effort to do something difficult.
+                - In this situation, it is also possible to use the gerund.
+- PRESENT PERFECT CONTINUOUS
+    - It refers to an action or event that started in the past and continues up to now.
+    - The speaker focuses on showing the progression or continuity of this action or event.
+    - When referring to continuity, the present perfect continuous and the present perfect are interchangeable.
+    - Structure
+        - Affirmative → Subject + Have/Has + Been + Verb in –ING Form
+            - Examples
+                - **I've been doing** exercises every day in order to lose weight
+                - Turk **has been traveling** a lot on business
+        - Negative → Subject + Have not/Haven't or Has not/Hasn't + Been + Verb in –ING Form
+            - Examples
+                - Leo **hasn't been practicing** the piano lately.
+                - The students **haven't been feeling** enthusiastic about the new activities
+        - Interrogative → Have/Has + Subject + Been + Verb in –ING Form
+            - **Have** Tommy and Stella **been going** out together?
+            - **Has** the company **been hiring** new employees?
 ## GIVING ADVICE
 >Inter 2 pages: 222
+>
 - Suggestions and recommendations
 - You can use modals or semi-modals
 - Modal Verbs